webaverse/docs/docs/creators/vroid-studio-import.md

 title: Import From VRoid Studio
 ---

-This guide explains how you can export your avatar from <a href="https://vroid.com/" target="_blank" rel="noopener noreferrer">VRoid Studio</a> to bring it into the Webaverse ecosystem.
+This guide explains how you can export your avatar from <a href="https://vroid.com/en/studio/" target="_blank" rel="noopener noreferrer">VRoid Studio</a> to bring it into Webaverse.

 The easiest way to do this is to export your avatar into <a href="https://vrm.dev/en/" target="_blank" rel="noopener noreferrer">VRM format</a>.